 Object synchronization

 TLC State Objects are objects implemented in the TLC.
-An ITS-A interested in such an object is initially provided a complete copy of the object by the TLC.

-When attributes of the object are changed by the TLC, they are conveyed to the ITS-A, keeping the copy in the ITS-A up-to-date.

-ITS-A’s can update attributes of TLC State Objects by writing the changed attribute to the TLC.
-These attributes will be synchronized to other ITS-A’s interested in this objects state.

-A notification mechanism synchronizes the TLC State Object between the ITS-A(s) and the TLC.

-The following principles are adhered to in the object synchronization mechanism:
+The following principles are adhered to.

 Local copy: Applications monitoring TLC State Objects keep a local copy of the objects

 On Change: TLC State objects are synchronized when they change

 Changes Only: Only attributes of a TLC State object actually changed are transmitted to a peer listening to this object

+ITS-A’s can update attributes of TLC State Objects by writing the changed attribute to the TLC.
+For objects with (default) lifetime expiration, the ITS-A must write the (unchanged) attributes periodically.

+A notification mechanism synchronizes the TLC State Object between the ITS-A(s) and the TLC.

 Event Object generation

 TLC Event Objects appear at the Facilities when they are generated by a TLC State Object and are conveyed once to ITS-A’s interested in this information.